Founded in 1971 BILD helps develop the organisations who provide services, and the people who give support.

 Nasen is the leading organisation in the UK which aims to promote the education, training, advancement and development of all those with special and additional support needs.

 The Information, Advice and Support Services Network (IASS Network) offer information, advice and support for parents/carers of children and young people with special educational needs (SEN).
 They are statutory services which means there has to be one in every local authority.
-Search for your nearest IASS closest to Strensall Camp.
+Search for your nearest IASS closest to Earswick.
 They are free, impartial and confidential services.
 The overall aim is to provide a menu of flexible services for parents whose children have SEN in order to empower them to play an active and informed role in their child's education.

 Some children have needs or disabilities that affect their ability to learn.
 For example: behavioural/social (eg difficulty making friends), reading and writing (eg dyslexia), understanding things, concentrating (eg Attention Deficit Hyperactivity Disorder), physical needs or impairments.
 Click for more details information.